Microbusiness Data Hub

 To learn more about the MAI dataset and our methodology, visit the FAQ’s here.

-What is the presence and impact of microbusinesses in Great Britain?
+What is the presence and impact of microbusinesses in the United Kingdom?

-In 2021, Venture Forward expanded to include research on Great Britain, finding that, as in the United States, microbusinesses have a significant economic impact on their communities.
+In 2021, Venture Forward expanded to include research on the United Kingdom, finding that, as in the United States, microbusinesses have a significant economic impact on their communities.
+In 2022, we continued our research and updated our findings.

-Use this dataset to get insights into the presence of microbusinesses in Great Britain, and read the associated white paper for more insights.
+Use this dataset to get insights into the presence of microbusinesses in the U.K., and read the associated white paper for more insights.

-To learn more about the Great Britain microbusiness dataset and the methodology behind the research, visit the FAQ’s here.
+To learn more about the U.K. microbusiness dataset and the methodology behind the research, visit the FAQ’s here.

 Data in Action